zeybus/zeybus/README.md

 ### Get to know me;
 - 🏘️ I am from Turkey, living in Munich, Germany since 2021 April.
-- 🏫 I have B.A in Psychology and Sociology, and I am currently enrolled to an M.A. program, called Applied Social Research.
+- 🏫 I have B.A degrees in Psychology and Sociology, and I am currently enrolled to an M.A. program, called Applied Social Research.
 - 👩🏻‍🎓 Currently I am a ReDi School student in Introduction to Computer Science course.

 ***My motivation;***